 Thus, in this context, the British government found itself in a situation where it could not spend too much and where efficiency was a major issue.

-As the Internet became more and more mainstream among the population, Martha Lane Fox, an Internet entrepreneur, and Francis Maude, Minister for the Cabinet Office and Paymaster General, wrote a report to argue that the government should set up a new digital center.
+As the Internet became more and more mainstream among the population, Martha Lane Fox, an Internet entrepreneur, and Francis Maude, Minister for the Cabinet Office and Paymaster General, wrote a report to argue that the government should set up a new digital centre.
 In 2011, Mike Bracken founded the Government Digital Service, the UK government agency tasked with transforming the provision of online public services.

 In April 2018, the United Kingdom government published its national AI strategy entitled "AI Sector Deal" (UK, 2018).